RooseveltS2313/BasicQuiz-html/README.md

 This was made my second year into university and was one of my areas of growth as it shows what I thought was acceptable website design at the time.

-The code itself it a mixture of javascript and html to randomize the quiz with a generated 'seed' for the correct answers availbale.
+The code itself is mainly javascript, using html and css for the website to randomize the quiz with a generated 'seed' for the correct answers availbale.